Collections from Our Community

 Oliver Domingo is an active member of the Art Center’s Teen Cartoon and Illustration Club.

-Collections from our Community: Bill Raines’ Pond Boats
+Bill Raines’ Collection of Pond Boats

 Bill Raines is a photographer and while traveling throughout Georgia he’s come to know all the junk shops along his routes.
 He’s picked up these antique vessels along the way.
 A couple of the boats are over one hundred years old.
 Bill has restored some of the paint and sails but has chosen to, in some cases, retain a tattered sail or chipped paint to elude to the boats history and thinks a little hole here and a discoloration there adds character.
 People race these boats on ponds.
 First, they take note of the wind direction, tie the sails in place, set the angle of the rudder and then let the boats go, catching the breeze, with the hope that they sail quickly and smoothly to the other bank.

-Oscar’s Godzillas
+Oscar's Collection of Godzillas

 “Before you, there are many varying objects.
 The one with the most significance is actually the small clear Ziploc bag.
 It contains an old dismantled Mecha Godzilla toy.
 I was already familiar with the idea of Godzilla when I figured out what the toy was.
 It was a guess involving putting two and two together based on how it looked.
 That’s when I found out it was my first Godzilla toy.
 Eventually, I watched “Godzilla” (2014) and the deal was sealed.
 I have been collecting ever since I was 5 and I do not plan on stopping anytime soon.